allicoleman/cybersec-elk-stack/README.md

 SSH into the control node and follow the steps below:

 Copy the playbook file to Ansible Control Node.
-Playbooks for Filebeat and Mtricbeat are also here: [filebeat](Playbooks/filebeat-playbook.yml) and [microbeat](Playbooks/microbeat-playbook.yml)

 ```
 $ cd /etc/ansible